 Give yourself plenty of time to visit to the Grand Palace

 The site of the king’s funeral rites, the Grand Palace was the former royal residence for centuries and today holds tremendous ceremonial significance.
 While the Grand Palace will reopen to the public on October 20, locals have been flocking to the temple in droves to pay their respects.
 If you plan to visit the palace complex, expect large crowds and allot yourself plenty of time.
 There will be public visiting hours to view the royal urn starting on October 28.
 It’s recommended that you check for road closures and traffic adjustments as the country prepares for an influx of visitors to pay their respects.

 Keep tabs on the latest openings and closings by following the Tourism Authority of Thailand for more information about what to expect on your visit.

 Interested in learning about Go Ahead’s tour of Thailand?
-Check out the itinerary here.
 Have an upcoming tour of Thailand?
-Our Customer Experience Team is dedicated to ensuring every traveler’s experience is outstanding, so call 1.800.597.0350 if you have any questions about your trip.
+Our Customer Experience Team is dedicated to ensuring every traveler’s experience is outstanding.
+Call 1.800.597.0350 if you have any questions about your trip.